w4hf/Expector/README.md

 collections_path = collections
 ```

-Skip this step if you will only write reports and never send mail (`expector_notify: false` or `--skip-tags notify`).
+Skip this step if you will only write reports or only use webhook notifications (`expector_notify: false`, `--skip-tags notify`, or no email notificator).

 ### 2. Create an inventory